The best Super Bowl quotes of all time

 The Super Bowl is a high-pressure situation, so it’s no surprise players and coaches are on edge in the week ahead of the game.
 Some are trying to get into their heads of their opponents, some are under so much stress they snap, and others are just a little wild.

-Whatever the reason, it provides us with some moments of magic and madness, as we build the hype toward the Super Bowl.
+Whatever the reason, it provides us with some moments of magic and madness, as we build the hype toward Super Bowl LVI in Los Angeles.
 Here are some of the best quotes from over the years.

 "Haha, no. He's out doing his doggie dog thing, living in his doggie dog world.
 You feel me?" - Marshawn Lynch

 Seattle Seahawks running back Marshawn Lynch, ahead of Super Bowl XLVIII, when he was asked if his dog watches his games.
 Hopefully his pooch didn’t miss this one, as the Seahawks hammered the Broncos, 43-8, and Lynch found the end zone.

 "Don’t kiss Julie Brown." - Jimmy Johnson

 MTV presenter "Downtown" Julie Brown was rooting for the Dallas Cowboys ahead of Super Bowl XXVII, and claimed that they had all the young guys who would recognize her from the TV.

 Cowboys head coach Jimmy Johnson quickly shot Brown down when asked if he had any team rules in the run-up to the game.